Chloride process: Process chemistry

 The process is a variant of a carbothermic reaction, which exploits the reducing power of carbon.

+The titanium tetrachloride is purified by distillation.
 Other impurities are converted to the respective chlorides as well, but most are less volatile than TiCl4.
 Vanadium tetrachloride and vanadium oxytrichloride codistill with TiCl4, but these impurities can be removed by chemical reduction.
-The titanium tetrachloride is purified by distillation.

 It can be subsequently oxidized in an oxygen flame or plasma to give the pure titanium dioxide.